Streets to Home

 Reducing homelessness in King County by quickly connecting people with housing and income.

 Ensuring people have both stable housing and income is necessary in the fight against homelessness.

 We know that the sooner people move off the streets, the less likely they are to fall back into homelessness.
-Streets to Home is an individual approach; outreach workers assess each individual’s situation and have discretionary dollars to help people get back on their feet.
+And, once off the streets, stable income is necessary to maintain stable housing.
+Both are necessary.

 Success to Date